OpenRiak/riak_kv/docs/BuildAndScaleClusterGuide.md

 # Riak KV - Building and Scaling a Cluster

-This guid is split into two parts:
+This guide is split into two parts:

 - [The considerations to make when choosing infrastructure for Riak](#choosing-infrastructure)
 - [The practical steps to actually make and expand a cluster](#forming-and-expanding-a-riak-cluster)